-- gs dump supports SSL encrypted communication. - gs\dump can be used to export PDB data.
-When exporting a PDB, you can export a PDB or its objects (such as schemas, tables, and views). - When gs\dump is used to export data, other users can still access (read or write) the database. - gs\dump can export complete, consistent data.
-For example, if gs\dump is started to export database A at T1, data of the database at that time point will be exported, and modifications on the database after that time point will not be exported. - gs\dump supports the export of text files that are compatible with the V1 database. - gs\dump can export database information to a plain-text SQL script file or archive file. - Plain-text SQL script: It contains the SQL statements required to restore the database.
+- gs\dump supports SSL encrypted communication. - When gs\dump is used to export data, other users can still access (read or write) the cluster database. - gs\dump can export complete, consistent data.
+For example, if gs\dump is started to export database A at T1, data of the database at that time point will be exported, and modifications on the database after that time point will not be exported. - gs\dump can export database information to a plain-text SQL script file or archive file. - Plain-text SQL script: It contains the SQL statements required to restore the database.
 You can use gsql for Connecting to a Database to execute the SQL script.
 With only a little modification, the SQL script can rebuild a database on other hosts or database products. - Archive file: It contains data required to restore the database.
 It can be a tar-, directory-, or custom-format archive.
-For details, see Table 2-5.

-gs\dump supports four export file formats, which are specified by [-F or --format=].
-For details, see Table 2-5.
+For details, see Table 2-2.
+The export result must be used with gs\restore to restore the database.
+The system allows users to select or even to sort the content to be imported. - gs\dump supports four export file formats, which are specified by [-F or -format=].
+For details, see Table 2-2.

-Table 2-5 Formats of exported files
+Table 2-2 Formats of exported files

-Format Valu e of - F Description Suggestion Import Tool Plain- text p A plain-text script file containing SQL statements and commands.
+Format Valu e of -F Description Suggestion Import Tool Plain- text p A plain-text script file containing SQL statements and commands.
 The commands can be executed on gsql, a command line terminal, to rebuild database objects and load table data.
-For a small-sized database or the exported SQL file needs to be modified, the plain-text format is recommended.
-Before using gsql for Connecting to a Database to restore database objects, you can use a text editor to edit the plain-text export file as required.
-Custom С A binary file that allows the restoration of all or selected database objects from an exported file.
-You are advised to use custom-format archive files for medium or large database.
+For a small-sized database or the exported SQL file needs to be modified, the plain-text format is recommende d.
+Before using gsql to restore database objects, you can use a text editor to edit the plain-text export file as needed.

+Format Valu e of -F Description Suggestion Import Tool Custom С A binary file that allows the restoration of all or selected database objects from an exported file.
+You are advised to use customformat archive files for medium or large database.
 You can use gs_restore to import database objects from a custom-, directory-, or tar- format archive.
-Director y d A directory containing directory files of database objects and the data files of tables and BLOBs.
+Directo ry d A directory containing directory files of database objects and the data files of tables and BLOBs.
 Database objects and data files need to be stored and exported in different directories.
-Therefore, the directory format is recommended. .tar archive t A tar-format archive that allows the restoration of all or selected database objects from an exported file.
+Therefore, the directory format is recommende d. .tar archive t A tar-format archive that allows the restoration of all or selected database objects from an exported file.
 The tar file cannot be further compressed and has an 8-GB limitation on the size of each single file.
 You need to export the archive result and pack it.
-The tar format is recommended.
+The tar format is recommende d.

 - To reduce the size of an exported file, you can use the gs\dump tool to compress it to a directory archive file or custom-format file.
 When a directory archive or custom-format archive is generated, medium compression is applied by default.
-Archived exported files cannot be compressed using qs\dump. - In M-compatible mode, do not import or export data between instances with different lower\case\table\names parameter settings.
+Archived exported files cannot be compressed using gs\dump. - In M-compatible mode, do not import or export data between databases with different lower\case\table\names parameter settings.
 Otherwise, data may be lost.